A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 Lastly, never skip a flight on a RTW ticket as you risk your entire itinerary being cancelled.
 Always inform the airline in advance if you need to change the flight date.

-Star Alliance carriers with a premium economy cabin are Air Canada, Air China, Air New Zealand, ANA, EVA Air, Lufthansa, LOT Polish Airlines, SAS, Singapore Airlines, THAI and Turkish Airlines.
+Star Alliance carriers with a premium economy cabin are Air Canada, Air China, Air New Zealand, ANA, EVA Air, Lufthansa, LOT Polish Airlines, Singapore Airlines, Thai, Turkish Airlines and United Airlines.

 Qantas (Oneworld) charges 132,400 (economy), 249,600 (premium economy), 318,000 (business) or 455,000 (first class) for a Round-the-World ticket up to 35,000 miles, 16 segments and 5 stopovers.